TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Added new gunspec command empty run=x,y for running with a empty weapon
+ * Added new gunspec command alt run=x,y for running with an alternate weapon
+ * Added new gunspec command run=x,y for running
+ * Added support for new run animations
  * Added debris decal for characters when they miss their shot and hit a piece of level geometry
  * Added new gunspec command "altchamberedround=x" works just like chamberedround=x but applies to the alternate firing mode
  * Decal particle settings populated by base decal settings (for tweaking)